comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Research question: How well does link traversal query processing perform over decentralized environments with structural properties

-### Live exploration is required for heterogeneous fragmentations

-Show that hardcoded data access to specific files is not good, because different vaults have different frag strategies.
-Any findings by comparing different frag strategies?
+### Only reachability semantics are insufficient

+Also show cNone and cAll briefly, but those are either incorrect or too slow, and say we don't consider them further in this work.
 {:.todo}

-### Structural properties move bottleneck from number of links to query plan

-Compare duration of planning with query exec for discover queries and link following {:.todo}

-### Structural properties and cMatch are both necessary

-Prove this with discover queries comparing just cMatch with cMatch+LDP:contains {:.todo}
+Prove this with discover queries comparing just cMatch with cMatch+pim:storage, cMatch+typeidx, cMatch+pim:storage+typeidx {:.todo}

-### Some discovery methods are preferred over others
+But, cMatch is necessary for inter-pod traversal, while LDP and type index can only used for intra-pod querying. (show with a couple of queries and their correctness)
+{:.todo}

+### Type index is more selective than LDP container traversal

 Show that for queries where type index filtering applies, pim:storage is not necessary, and less links will have to be followed.
 Because type index is more selective. (pim:storage is a form of index as well! => use as fallback)
 This requires us to make an experiment with pim:storage disabled but type idx not {:.todo}

-### Intra- versus intra-vault querying

-Type index and other struct props are good for intra-pod querying, but for inter-vault querying, we also need cMatch, as we don't have cross-vault indexes (yet!).
-{:.todo}

 ### Zero-knowledge query planning is ineffective

-- To measure query plan perf: comp with a query that first indexes data locally via construct, and than proper query planning => downside: delays time until first result!
+- To measure query plan perf: comp with a query that first indexes data locally via construct (measure that time), and than proper query planning => downside: delays time until first result!
 	- Implement a link traversal actor that first traverses to find all triples, and then queries afterwards?
 Or just a simple hacked exp?
+{:.todo}

+### Live exploration is required for heterogeneous fragmentations

+Optional: if time left. (we could also just discuss this in conclusions if not time left) Show that hardcoded data access to specific files is not good, because different vaults have different frag strategies.
+Any findings by comparing different frag strategies?
 {:.todo}